tacascer-org/xml-processor/README.md

 </xs:schema>
 ```

 In this example, `sample_1.xsd` is located in the classpath of the application.
-The `XMLIncludeFlattener` class will
+The `IncludeFlattener` class will
 correctly resolve this path and include the content of `sample_1.xsd` in the processed XML file.

 ## Remove Namespaces